craftcms/docs/docs/5.x/system/mail.md

 If you were not expecting this email, just ignore it.
 ```

+When the <config5:enableTwigSandbox> setting is enabled, Craft uses a special Twig “sandbox” environment to load and render system messages.
+Features and APIs available in this mode can be [configured via `twig-sandbox.php`](../configure.md#twig-sandbox). <Since ver="5.9.0" feature="Twig sandbox rendering of system messages" />

 #### Variables

 Each system message (and subject line) is provided some special, context-specific variables, in addition to those available in normal Twig environments.